intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/zouwu.md

 * create a [AutoTSTrainer]() and train.
 It will return a [TSPipeline]().
 You can save it to file to use later or elsewhere.
 * use [TSPipeline]() to do prediction, evaluation, and incremental fitting.

-Refer to [AutoTS notebook demo]() for demonstration how to use AutoTS to build a time series forcasting pipeline.
+Refer to [AutoTS notebook demo]() for demonstration how to use AutoTS to build a time series forecasting pipeline.

 #### **3.1 Initialize Orca Context**